Huotes/CommitMaker/README.md

 Chuck Norris once pulled out a single hair from his beard and skewered three men through the heart with it.

 Chuck Norris solved the halting problem.

+When Chuck Norris plays Monopoly, it affects the actual world economy.